heathermiller/dist-prog-book/chapter/4/dist-langs.md

 #### Discretized Streams (2012)

-Discretized Streams is a model for processing streams data in realtime based on the traditional dataflow paradigm.
+Discretized Streams is a model for processing streams data in real-time based on the traditional dataflow paradigm.
 Streams of data are "chunked" discretely based on a time interval.
 These chunks are then operated on as normal inputs to DAG-style computations.
 Because this model is implemented on top of the MapReduce framework Spark, streaming computations can be flexibly combined with static MapReduce computations as well as live queries.

 Discretized Streams (D-Streams) are represented as a series of RDD's, each spanning a certain time interval.
 Like traditional RDD's, D-Streams offer stateless operations such as *map*, *reduce*, *groupByKey*, etc., which can be performed regardless of previous inputs and outputs.
-Unlike traditional RDD's, D-Streams offer *statefull* operations.
+Unlike traditional RDD's, D-Streams offer *stateful* operations.
 These stateful operations, such as *runningReduce*, are necessary for producing aggregate results for a *possibly never-ending* stream of input data.

 Because the inputs are not known *a priori*, fault tolerance in streaming systems must behave slightly differently.